-One of the most common and effective options for treatment is cognitive-behavioral therapy (CBT).
-At FHE Health, we use this treatment option as one of several components of care for conditions such as substance abuse and mental health disorders.
-Each patient receives individualized treatment plans that may include CBT.
+One of the most common and effective options for mental health treatment is cognitive-behavioral therapy.
+At FHE Health, we use CBT therapy in Deerfield Beach as a core part of our treatment protocol for conditions such as substance abuse and mental health disorders.
+Focusing on the unique needs of each patient, we develop an individualized treatment plan that targets their specific needs.

-CBT isn’t a specific step-by-step treatment.
-Rather, it refers to a set of therapies that create the same type of therapeutic change.
-At the heart of CBT is the belief that the way you see an event in the future determines how you’ll act.
-The negative thought patterns influence their focus, effort and motivation.
-However, with a counselor’s help, it’s possible to learn how to change those negative thoughts and, by doing so, change the outcome of the incident or the day.
+CBT isn’t a step-by-step process, but rather, a set of therapies that create a positive and healing change.
+At the heart of CBT is the concept that the way you see an event determines how you’ll act.
+The idea is that negative thought patterns distort your focus, efforts and motivation.
+With the help of a CBT therapist, you can learn how to change those negative thoughts and, by doing so, reframe your beliefs so they are positive and balanced.

 What Is CBT Effective at Treating?